-The Bookstore, located at the Claremont campus, is open daily (with specific hours posted online) and serves as a center for the purchase of textbooks and equipment necessary for study.
+The Bookstore is an online entity which serves as a center for the purchase of textbooks and equipment necessary for study.
 The bookstore can ship materials to any street address.
+Students may also choose to visit the on-ground location located at NHTI in Concord.
 The Bookstore is not an agent of the College and is operated by a private company under contract with the Community College System of New Hampshire.